 School of Art and Design Foundations

-Foundations is a first-year course predicated on a generating a rigorous studio practice through comprehensive teaching philosophy that engages a broad range of questions, extending across and beyond artistic disciplines.
-Individual students bring their own experiences and skills into a community of peers.
+Foundations is a first-year course based upon rigorous studio practice, teaching philosophies and a broad range of arts topics and discussions.
+Extending across and beyond artistic disciplines, individual students bring their own experiences and skills into a community of peers.

 During the course of this year, Foundations emphasizes posing questions, creative problem solving, and the synthesis of expanding individual creative experiences in order to make connections between a range of media and ideas.
 Emphasizing experimentation, group projects and individual aspiration, the Foundations program is a portal to a creative education.